-Key Audit Matter How our scope addressed this matter Key Audit Matter Valuation of goodwill and intangible assets (Group) Robinson Plc carries significant, material, goodwill and other ntangible asset balances on its balance sheet.
-Specifically, goodwill and customer relationship intangibles with a combined value of £nil (£2.016m in 2023) in relation to Robinson Packaging Danmark A/S are deemed to have an increased risk of mpairment as a result of the financial performance and challenges faced by Robinson Packaging Danmark A/S. The assessment for potential impairment is considered a significant risk as it requires management to exercise significant judgement when considering future cash flows and profitability.
+Valuation of goodwill and intangible assets (Group)

+Robinson Plc carries significant, material, goodwill and other intangible asset balances on its balance sheet.

+Specifically, goodwill and customer relationship intangibles with a combined value of £nil (£2.016m in 2023) in relation to Robinson Packaging Danmark A/S are deemed to have an increased risk of impairment as a result of the financial performance and challenges faced by Robinson Packaging Danmark A/S.

+The assessment for potential impairment is considered a significant risk as it requires management to exercise significant judgement when considering future cash flows and profitability.

 The size of the balances means an error has the potential to have a material impact on the financial statements.

+How our scope addressed this matter

-Our audit procedures included, but were not limited to: Review of the goodwill and intangible assets impairment policy; Preliminary assessment of any impairment indicators; Review and challenge of management's assessment of the most appropriate level at which to set the Cash Generating Unit; Review and challenge the appropriateness of the discount rate use by management in its calculations.
-We will involve an internal expet to assist in the review of the discount rate.
-The rate computed by management should be assessed in line with industry competitors and current market borrowing rates; Corroboration of management's calculations and to other supporting evidence; Reviewed management's roule in use ('VIU') model to assess the impairment of the investment value, and assessed management's memo; Reviewed management's formal assessment paper and underlying calculations in detail to consider whether these are prepared in accordance with the relevant accounting framework; Assessed and challenged management's assessment of CGUs; Reviewed the VIU model and looked for any disconfirming evidence in post year end data and market information; Challenged and performed sensitivity analysis on the key assumptions and cash flous used within the VIU model to assess scenario that would trigger an impairment; Reviewed the WACC used by management in the impairment model; Provided an assessment on the appropriateness of management's methodology applied in the VIU model against the requirements or the relevant standard (i.e. IAS 36); Forecasting accuracy - reviewed the historical accuracy of forecasting to actual results; Reviewed the presentation and disclosure within the financial statements; and Performed a stand back review considering relevant internal and external factors including disconfirming information and any indicators of the appropriateness of the enditin our assessment of the a model; Provided an assessment on the appropriateness of management's methodology applied in the VIU model against the requirements the relevant standard (i.e. IAS 36); Forecasting accuracy - reviewed the historical accuracy of forecasting to actual results; Reviewed the forecast information included in the impairment calculation, and whether this is consistent with that provided in other areas of the audit; Reviewed the presentation and disclosure within the financial statements; and Performed a stand back review considering relevant internal and external factors including disconfirming information and any our assessment of the appropriateness of the methodology and valuation of the investment.
-Our observations As a result of the procedures above the carrying value of the intangibles in Robinson Packaging Danmark A/S with an initial carryin value of £1.742m have been impaired to £nil and are considered to be reasonable and in line with the Group accounting policy described of page 72 and note 11 to the financial statements.
+Our audit procedures included, but were not limited to:

+- Review of the goodwill and intangible assets impairment policy; - Preliminary assessment of any impairment indicators; - Review and challenge of management's assessment of the most appropriate level at which to set the Cash Generating Unit; - Review and challenge management's consideration of forecast performance and any potential impairment; - Review and challenge the appropriateness of the discount rate used by management in its calculations.
+We will involve an internal expert to assist in the review of the discount rate.
+The rate computed by management should be assessed in line with industry competitors and current market borrowing rates; - Corroboration of management's calculations and to other supporting evidence; - Reviewed management's value in use ('VIU') model to assess the impairment of the investment value, and assessed management's memo: - Reviewed management's formal assessment paper and underlying calculations in detail to consider whether these are prepared in accordance with the relevant accounting framework; - Assessed and challenged management's assessment of CGUs; - Reviewed the VIU model and looked for any disconfirming evidence in post year end data and market information; - Challenged and performed sensitivity analysis on the key assumptions and cash flows used within the VIU model to assess scenario that would trigger an impairment; - Re-performed management's VIU model to confirm its mathematical accuracy; - Reviewed the WACC used by management in the impairment model: - Provided an assessment on the appropriateness of management's methodology applied in the VIU model against the requirements of the relevant standard (i.e. IAS 36); - Forecasting accuracy reviewed the historical accuracy of forecasting to actual results; - Reviewed the forecast information included in the impairment calculation, and whether this is consistent with that provided in other areas of the audit; - Reviewed the presentation and disclosure within the financial statements; and - Performed a stand back review considering relevant internal and external factors including disconfirming information and any indicators of management bias and any implications of the audit in our assessment of the appropriateness of the methodology and valuation of the investment.